oslomet-arx-as-a-service/Rapport/product-documentation/product-documentation.md

 #### Short presentation

 As a stretch goal, the employer wished for a way to quickly access the ARX functionality.
 It was therefore decided to implement an interactive web frontend, by taking advantage of the flexible REST API provided by the ARXaaS service.
-Making this client available will give the user the posibility to analyze or anonymize their data, without the need to install software on their local machine.
+Making this client available will give the user the possibility to analyze or anonymize their data, without the need to install software on their local machine.

 #### Technologies